3 Ways to Get the Home Medical Equipment that Aging Adults Need

 Stores like Amazon are known for fast shipping and great customer service, but don’t always have the lowest prices.

-So it’s also worth looking at other online medical equipment companies that may offer free shipping or special promotions like discounts for first-time customers.
+So it’s also worth looking at other online medical equipment companies that may offer free shipping or special promotions, such as discounts for first-time customers.

 If the item is something you’d prefer to see and test out in person, check local drugstore chains (like CVS or Walgreens) or a big retail store (like Walmart) to see their selection of medical equipment.
 You might even be able to use a loyalty card or rewards points to get a discount.